ardalo/digital-platform-development-guide/README.md

   a `docker-compose.yml` file which starts the whole Ardalo Digital Platform in a Docker Environment.
 Thus every component of the Ardalo Digital Platform needs to be added manually to this `docker-compose.yml`.

+### QA

+#### [Could] Service uses SonarCloud static code analysis

+**Details:**
+* Static code analysis can be performed via [SonarCloud](https://sonarcloud.io/organizations/ardalo/projects)
+* Code coverage report can be uploaded to [SonarCloud](https://sonarcloud.io/organizations/ardalo/projects) to also have code coverage visible

+**Background:**
+* Static code analysis helps to find issues in the source code, e.g. code smells, bugs or security hotspots.
+  Therefore it helps to improve the overall quality of the source code.

 ## Service Implementation Checklist
 This checklist shall help to evaluate whether a service conforms to the [Service Implementation Guide](#service-implementation-guide) and additionally show some Best Practices which should be adopted by services of the Ardalo Digital Platform.